Classic Pecan Pie

-I’ve made a number of different pecan pie recipes over the years, but I love all the tricks in the America’s Test Kitchen offers in their recipe.
+I’ve made a number of different pecan pie recipes over the years, but I love all the tricks America’s Test Kitchen offers in their recipe.
 Plus, I had a couple of my own.

-- Blind bake the pie crust before adding the filling.
+- PRO-Tip: Blind bake the pie crust before adding the filling.
 Blind baking, or baking the shell alone, lets the bottom crust firm up so it doesn’t get soggy.

 - Line the top of the unbaked pie crust with non-stick foil, then add pie weights to help prevent the bottom from puffing up as it bakes.
 You can use dried beans instead of pie weights.
 Just purchase a bag of dried beans and designate them to be used just for baking pies.

-- Cook the custard in a double boiler to 130º.
+- PRO-Tip: Cook the custard in a double boiler to 130º.
 That will help keep the eggs from curdling and make a lovely textured filling.
 You’ll need a candy thermometer to monitor the temperature.

-- Once the pie is filled, it’s baked at a lower than normal temperature to create a perfectly cooked pie without a burnt crust!
+- Once the pie is filled, it’s baked at a lower-than-normal temperature to create a perfectly cooked pie without a burnt crust!

 - The brown sugar amount is less than other pecan pie recipes, so the results aren’t an overly sweet dessert, though I can’t say a cloying pie would stop me from indulging!

-If you love pecan pie, you’ll be an instant fan of my Pecan Pie Cookies which are buttery thumbprint cookies with a pecan filling.
+- If you love pecan pie, you’ll be an instant fan of my Pecan Pie Cookies which are buttery thumbprint cookies with a pecan filling.
 Less work with the same delectable flavors!

 Classic Pecan Pie